-Academic Deans serve as mentors for all Rocketship Teachers.
+The Academic Dean serves as a mentor for all Rocketship Teachers.
 Thus, the Academic Dean's professional development will focus on the coaching of teachers and the pedagogy behind our Response to Intervention and teacher development methods.
 While Academic Deans are by definition masters of their academic area, successfully coaching other teachers is a completely different skill than successfully teaching children.
 While we believe that our Academic Deans will have already shown a predisposition to coaching based on the positive evaluations they had to receive from peers in order to be promoted, we will provide extensive professional development for new Academic Deans to help them learn our academic systems and the best techniques for mentoring their associated teachers.
 It is also crucial that Academic Deans stay current in their field both through internal professional development and by being involved in professional organizations like the International Reading Association and National Council of Teachers of Math.

-Teachers at Rocketship are focused on developing a deep understanding behind the school's approach to their subject area.
+Teachers at Rocketship are focused on developing a deep understanding behind the Charter School's approach to their subject area.
 Typically, the learning objectives will include:

-- a focus on the pedagogy which shapes the curriculum in their department - an understanding of the instructional techniques used and how to use them - building an understanding of how to use student data to identify learning challenges - developing techniques for individualizing their planning and instruction - observing excellent schools or instructors and learning their techniques/strategies - investing students and families in the attainment of ambitious academic growth goals
+- a focus on the pedagogy which shapes the curriculum in their department - an understanding of the instructional techniques used and how to use them - building an understanding of how to use student data to identify learning challenges - developing techniques for individualizing their planning and instruction - observing excellent schools or instructors and learning their techniques/strategies - investing students and families in the attainment of ambitious academic growth goals the primary onsite point of contact for outside professional development providers and will provide direct mentoring support for Teachers in their department by observing them daily in one of their classes.

-To develop the necessary subject expertise for our Teachers as well as provide ongoing support for our Academic Dean, Rocketship will partner with outside professional development organizations and higher education institutions to conduct in-depth professional development in our specialized subjects of Literacy and Math.
-In addition, our Academic Dean will be the primary onsite points of contact for outside professional development providers and will provide direct mentoring support for Teachers in their department by observing them daily in one of their classes.
+To develop the necessary subject expertise for our Teachers as well as provide ongoing support for our Academic Dean, Rocketship will partner with outside professional development organizations and higher education institutions to conduct in-depth professional development in Literacy and Math.
+In addition, our Academic Dean will be